 The credit card chargeback laws outlined above form the foundation of the chargeback system here in the US.
 But of course, they’re just the basics.
 You also need to account for decades of overlapping—and often redundant—industry policies and practices.

-The rules outlining how you conduct a chargeback vary based on card scheme.
-On its own, the guide outlining Mastercard chargeback rules is more than 400 pages long!
+The rules outlining how you conduct a chargeback vary based on the card scheme.
+In fact, the guide outlining Mastercard chargeback rules alone is more than 400 pages long!

 Plus, those rules can change at any time.
-For example, Visa overhauled their entire process in 2018 with the Visa Claims Resolution system.
-Mastercard is in the process of doing the same with their Mastercard Dispute Resolution Initiative.
-Smaller changes happen inconsistently.
+For example, Visa overhauled its entire process in 2018 with the Visa Claims Resolution system.
+Mastercard did something very similar with their Mastercard Dispute Resolution initiative.
+Other minor updates and rule changes happen constantly.